1 The history and examination

 The following is a typical example of progress notes using a problem list and SOAP method:

 PROBLEMS 1.
 Scabies: S: Itching is much better, especially at night.
 O: Rash improving.
 No secondary infection.
 A: Scabies has responded to treatment with Ascabiol.
-P: Give mother Ascabiol to treat whole family.
+P: Give Ascabiol to treat whole family.
 2. Iron deficiency anaemia: S: More energy.
 Good appetite.
 O: No longer pale.
 A: Good response.
 P: Check Hb.
 Continue oral iron for 3 months.

-If the child presents at either a clinic or hospital, a note should always be written in the Card.
+If the child presents at either a clinic or hospital, a note should always be written in the booklet.
 A brief summary of the problems, assessment and plan of action should be made even if fuller notes are made in the patient’s hospital or clinic record.
-As the child may be seen at a number of different facilities over months or years, the patient-carried Road-to-Health Card is the one place where all the visits should be recorded.
+As the child may be seen at a number of different facilities over months or years, the patient-carried Road-to-Health Booklet is the one place where all the visits should be recorded.

 Case study 1

 A doctor is asked to see an ill 9-year-old child in a hospital outpatient department.
 He ignores the child and asks her mother what the problem is.
 She gives him the referral letter, which he does not read.
 Before she can give her story he has already started to examine the child.
 The child is not weighed.
 He tells her that the child has rheumatic fever, and should stay in bed and take the prescribed tablets three times a day.
 He then rushes out without any further explanation.

 1. What is the first mistake the doctor makes?

 He ignores the patient.
 A 9-year-old child should be able to tell the doctor about the presenting complaints.
 He also does not introduce himself to both mother and child.
 This is not only bad medicine but it is also foolish and rude.

 2. Is this the correct method of taking a history?